Frequently Asked Questions

 Is financial aid available?

-• Financial aid and scholarships are not available for Early College students while still in high school.
-Once students graduate high school, they may be eligible for financial aid.
+• Financial aid and scholarships are not available for Early College students while still in high school through ECC.
+However, students who meet certain eligibility requirements may qualify for the state’s Dual Credit / Dual Enrollment Scholarship.
+Eligibility information and application can be found here.
+Once students graduate high school, they may be eligible for traditional forms of financial aid, such as A+ funding, grants, scholarships, and loans.

 Will Dual Credit/Enrollment have a long-term effect on my financial aid eligibility?

-• Failing or withdrawing from a dual credit or dual enrollment class may have an impact on your future financial aid eligibility at East Central College.
-If you plan to attend ECC after high school graduation, you will be held accountable to Financial Aid’s Satisfactory Academic Progress policy.
+• Failing or withdrawing from a dual credit or dual enrollment class may have an impact on future financial aid eligibility at East Central College.
+Students who plan to attend ECC after high school graduation will be held accountable to Financial Aid’s Satisfactory Academic Progress policy.
 For more detailed information, please refer to ECC Financial Aid.

 How will Dual Credit / Enrollment affect my A+ eligibility?